 Article Info.
-Abstract Article history: In this work, an Artificial Neural Network (ANN) with a backward-propagation technique was used to predict the power generation of the Photovoltaic (PV) module in weather conditions of Baghdad city-Iraq.
-Experiment tests were investigated Received 26 August 2022 in the summer of 2022.
-Three weather parameters, including: (solar radiation, ambient temperature, and wind speed), the output electrical characteristics of the PV module (voltage, current, power), and module temperature (were measured.
-Therefore, the dataset of the ANN system consists of four input and one output parameter.
-Furthermore, the structure of Accepted 20 October 2022 ANN includes a single hidden layer with a backward propagation technique.
+Abstract Article history: Received 26 August 2022 In this work, an Artificial Neural Network (ANN) with a backward-propagation technique was used to predict the power generation of the Photovoltaic (PV) module in weather conditions of Baghdad city-Iraq.
+Experimental tests were conducted in the summer of 2022.
+Three weather parameters, including solar radiation, ambient temperature, and wind speed, as well as the output electrical characteristics of the PV module (voltage, current, power) and module temperature, were measured.
+Accepted 20 October 2022 Therefore, the dataset of the ANN system consists of four input and one output parameter.
+Furthermore, the structure of ANN includes a single hidden layer with a backward propagation technique.
 The main goal of this study was to optimize the number of neurons in the training process.
 The evaluation of the ANN model depended on the determination coefficient (R) and Root Mean Squared Error (RMSE).
 The obtained results show that the architecture of ANN is appropriate for Publishing 31 March 2024 predicting the power generated from the PV module.
 The developed ANN model has good accuracy.
-Where the MSE is 0.002747 at epoch 9 in the model.
-Furthermore, the R is recorded as 0.99078, 0.98254, 0.99125, and 0.99005 for training, testing, validation, and all respectively in the proposed model.
-In addition, the optimization number of neurons in the hidden layer gave sufficient accuracy without referring to the choice of the number of neurons by using the trial-and-error method that most researchers relied.
+The MSE is 0.002747 at epoch 9 in the model.
+Furthermore, the R values are recorded as 0.99078, 0.98254, 0.99125, and 0.99005 for training, testing, validation, and all respectively in the proposed model.
+In addition, the optimized number of neurons in the hidden layer provided sufficient accuracy without relying on the trial-and-error method for choosing the number of neurons, which most researchers rely on.
+This is an open-access article under the CC BY 4.0 license (http://creativecommons.org/licenses/by/4.0/) Publisher: Middle Technical University